 from Madame Weigel’s Cushions and Cosies Volume 6 1937

-For instructions on using and making a daisy loom go to http://knitting-and.com/small-looms/daisy-wheel.htm
+For instructions on using and making a daisy loom from the same publication see the instructions for making a daisy wheel

 Note: This pattern uses Australian/UK crochet terms.
 Double crochet = US single crochet, Treble = US double crochet etc